Walk for Our

 Walk and drive to Philadelphia, partway on Canal.
 In mid-afternoon walk down Broad Street in Philly to Market and left over to Old First United Church of Christ, 151 N. 4th St. 6:30 pm presentations from leaders of fights against Gibbstown, NJ LNG export terminal, Atlantic Sunrise pipeline and Mariner East pipeline.

 Morning rally at 9 AM at Governor Printz Park in Essington, PA near Philly airport, across river from proposed Gibbstown LNG export terminal.
-Walk to Chester to site of polluting Covanta incinerator, walk to site of Marcus Hook oil refinery.
+Walk to Chester to site of polluting Covanta incinerator, walk to site of Marcus Hook Industrial Complex.
 Shuttle via vehicles to Wilmington, walk last couple of miles to downtown.
 Stay overnight in a local church.

 1:30 pm, Wilmington Friends Meeting, 401 N. West St., gathering/ceremony with Wilmington supporters.
 Afterwards, orientation and training for actions the next day.